Beating the Bounds of Westerham Parish

 Monday 1st May 2017 from 8am

-The Westerham Society was delighted to welcome families, groups, friends and visitors to join the residents of Westerham in checking our boundaries are still in place!
-Residents and visitors explored our wonderful countryside, enjoyed the views and joined the community for an historic Maypole Dance by the children of Churchill School, with burgers, music, entertainment and refreshments on The Green in the afternoon.
+The Westerham Society and Westerham Town Partnership are delighted to welcome families, groups, friends and visitors to join the residents of Westerham in checking our boundaries are still in place!
+Residents and visitors can explore our wonderful countryside, enjoy the views and join the community for a Maypole Dance by the children of Churchill School, with pizzas from Federicci, entertainment and refreshments on The Green in the afternoon.

-Walking starts any time after 8am and the BBQ runs from about 12.30pm.
-The day was free to enjoy, although donations in the buckets in aid of the town’s hanging baskets were gratefully received.
+Walking starts any time after 8am and the pizza van will be on The Green from about 12.30pm.
+The day is free to enjoy, although donations in the buckets in aid of the town’s hanging baskets will be gratefully received.

-Of course, anyone can download the route cards (see below) and follow the route of the old parish boundary at any time, but spring was truly in the air and it was a chance to invite friends and relatives to Westerham for an unusual day out.
+Of course, anyone can download the route cards (see below) and follow the route of the old parish boundary at any time, but spring will truly be in the air and it will be a chance to invite friends and relatives to Westerham for an unusual day out.
+Everyone taking part in any of the activities or walking groups does so at their own risk.

 Gordon Rodgers, Chair of Westerham Society